numba/numba/docs/source/reference/numpysupported.rst

 String Operations
 -----------------

-Comparison operators are supported on 1-D contiguous arrays of strings or bytes:
+The following functions are supported on scalars and 1-D contiguous arrays of strings or bytes:

+Comparison operators:

 * :func:`numpy.char.compare_chararrays`
 * :func:`numpy.char.equal`